ruchikmishra/Assignments-ME-699/assignment_1/README.md

 ## Setup

-This assignment has two URDF files for describing two manipulators:
+This assignment has three URDF files for describing two manipulators:
 - `arm_edit.urdf`
 - `arm_13dof.urdf`
+- `assignment_one_draft.urdf`

 #### Without branching
 The `arm_edit.urdf` has a 12 Dof manipulator with no branching.
 This manipulator can be visualized by following the setup steps: